altirllc/altir-ai-codegen/README.md

 | Integrated workflows       | ❌                     | ✅ Tied to our dev processes |

 This tool is focused on exploring **Altir-specific automation**, and may eventually be integrated with existing systems or work alongside tools like Cursor — not replace them.

 ---

-This project is being used as a sandbox to:

-- Learn which AI workflows are most useful internally
-- Understand LangGraph-based orchestration
-- Explore internal vs external AI tooling needs

----